ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 .......................................

-This is an optional function and, if implemented, is expected to perform platform specific actions including the ``wfi`` invocation which allows the CPU to powerdown.
+This is an optional function and, if implemented, is expected to perform platform specific actions before the CPU is powered down.
 Since this function is invoked outside the PSCI locks, the actions performed in this hook must be local to the CPU or the platform must ensure that races between multiple CPUs cannot occur.

 The ``target_state`` has a similar meaning as described in the ``pwr_domain_off()`` operation and it encodes the platform coordinated target local power states for the CPU power domain and its parent power domain levels.
-This function must not return back to the caller (by calling wfi in an infinite loop to ensure some CPUs power down mitigations work properly).

-If this function is not implemented by the platform, PSCI generic implementation invokes ``psci_power_down_wfi()`` for power down.
+It is preferred that this function returns.
+The caller will invoke ``psci_power_down_wfi()`` to powerdown the CPU, mitigate any powerdown errata, and handle any wakeups that may arise.
+Previously, this function did not return and instead called ``wfi`` (in an infinite loop) directly.
+This is still possible on platforms where this is guaranteed to be terminal, however, it is strongly discouraged going forward.

 plat_psci_ops.pwr_domain_on_finish()
 ....................................